alphaprads/.dotfiles/README.md

 - you can also use the -E flag to preserve environment "sudo vim -E filename" will open the file in recommended environment

+# Note
+My dotfiles are now based on i3 hence it is present in i3wm fork of keyitdev dotfiles